Authors: Hannes Birnkammerer, Dr. Renata Suter

 Quality assurance of Kiron’s curricula

 The Quality Handbook Curriculum presents and describes these principles and Kiron’s processes for curriculum development and partnership with HEIs in order to share them transparently with external institutions and experts.
-This second version of the handbook takes into account the changes that have occurred in Kiron’s processes over the past year as well as external feedback that has been gathered through workshops, discussions and consultation (see examples described in a blog post about our continuous development).
+This second version of the handbook takes into account the changes that have occurred in Kiron’s processes over the past year as well as external feedback that has been gathered through workshops, discussions and consultation.
 In addition, the revised version also presents Kiron’s model in more detail and aims to give our partners and interested experts an even better overview of Kiron’s offers and processes.
 The Quality Handbook was financed by the Federal Ministry of Education and Research as part of the project INTEGRAL+ (grant ID 16DHLQ008).
 Responsibility for the content lies with the authors.